2. Transcendental Knowledge

 We do not know if it is better for us to conquer or to be conquered.
 The sons of Dhritarashtra, who we do not want to kill, stand ready to kill us.

 My heart is besieged by cowardice, and I need your guidance on what my duty is.
-I am your disciple and surrender completely to your wisdom.
+Tell me the best course of action, as I am your disciple and have completely surrendered to your wisdom.

 I do not see this overwhelming grief going away even if I were the most prosperous king in the world, or even if I were to gain sovereignty over all of heaven.